kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/using-two-levels-for-two-or-more-factors.rst

 		:alt: fake width
 		:width: 900px

 An :index:`interaction plot` is an :ref:`alternative way to visualize these main effects <DOE-fig-Interaction-plot-example>`.
 Use this method when you don't have computer software to draw the surfaces.
 [We saw this earlier in the :ref:`visualization section <SECTION-data-visualization>`].
 We will discuss interaction plots more in the next section.
+Here is an illustration of one such plot for a system with little interaction.

 	.. _DOE-fig-Interaction-plot-example:
 	.. figure:: ../../figures/doe/factorial-two-level-line-plot.png
 		:align: center
 		:scale: 80

-		An interaction plot for the example where there is little interaction

 .. _DOE-two-level-factorials-interaction-effects:

 Analysis of a factorial design: interaction effects